kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_22.md

 ## NOA

+### Overview

+The behaviors of medical technology manufacturers are driven by a combination of their needs, opportunities, and capabilities.
+Their automatic needs, such as market demand and collaboration, drive their behavior to identify and capitalize on opportunities, such as collaborating with Green Building developers and integrating sustainable features into their products.
+These opportunities align with their reflective needs, including sustainable innovation, contribution to public health, and building resilience and adaptability.
+Their technical expertise and research and development capabilities enable them to design and produce advanced medical devices that meet the requirements of green cities.
+Their manufacturing infrastructure and adherence to quality and safety standards provide them with the capabilities to mass-produce sustainable healthcare solutions.
+Their adaptability and collaboration mindset enable them to continually learn and improve, while their environmental awareness drives them to prioritize eco-friendly practices.
+In summary, the behaviors of medical technology manufacturers reflect a proactive approach to meeting market demands, collaborating with stakeholders, incorporating sustainability, contributing to public health, and leveraging their technical expertise and capabilities to create innovative and environmentally sustainable solutions for green cities.

 ### Needs

-nIn the context of green cities or sustainable neighborhoods, medical technology manufacturers have several needs or motivations, both automatic and reflective.
+In the context of green cities or sustainable neighborhoods, medical technology manufacturers have several needs or motivations, both automatic and reflective.

 Automatic needs refer to the immediate and instinctive requirements of the medical technology manufacturers.
 These needs include: